OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 }
 ```

 You can see there that it verifies if the received activity is of type `NSUserActivityTypeBrowsingWeb` before obtaining the URL from `userActivity.webpageURL` and opening it.
+However, depending on the app, it would be a good idea to additionally apply a URL whitelist at this point.

 ###### Checking if the App is Calling Other App's Universal Links